jgung/propbank-utils/README.md

 This project contains a collection of miscellaneous utilities meant to ease the process of working with PropBank data.

-## Convert PropBank to CoNLL 2005
+## Convert PropBank to CoNLL 2005 (pb2conll.py)
 PropBank annotations are often distributed as standoff `.prop` annotations which point to nodes in separately distributed parse trees.
-Given that you have access to the TreeBank parse trees and `.prop` standoff annotations, this script converts the PropBank annotations into the significantly more manageable CoNLL 2005 format.
+Given that you have access to the TreeBank parse trees and `.prop` standoff annotations, `pb2conll.py` converts the PropBank annotations into the significantly more manageable CoNLL 2005 format.

 To use this script, you'll first need to install the Perl modules necessary to run 'link_tbpb.pl', provided by the official [CoNLL 2005 Shared Task homepage](http://www.lsi.upc.edu/~srlconll/soft.html#srlconll).
 The process is described in the README file packaged with [srlconll-1.1.tgz](http://www.lsi.upc.edu/~srlconll/srlconll-1.1.tgz).

-`pb2conll.py`

 ```
 usage: pb2conll.py [-h] --pb PB --tb TB [--script SCRIPT]